dennisprangle/DistillingImportanceSampling/README.md

 # Code for "Distilling importance sampling" paper

-This code is to reproduce the experiments in the paper [Distilling importance sampling](https://arxiv.org/abs/1910.03632).
+This code is to reproduce the experiments in the paper [Distilling importance sampling for likelihood-free inference](https://arxiv.org/abs/1910.03632).

 ## Version history